 With a food allergy, it’s always important for you to know what you’re eating.
-Reading labels is your best to stay safe.
-Here are some tips and tricks to make it work for you.
+Reading labels is your best way to stay safe.
+Here are tips for spying out culprits in packaged and prepared foods.

-Any packaged food has to show on the label if it contains milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, or soybeans.
-Look on the food label -- "Contains: Wheat" or "Contains: Gluten" -- or the ingredients list.
+Any packaged food has to show on the label if it contains any of the eight major food allergens in it: milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, or soybeans.
+Look at both the food label and the ingredients list.

 Even if you skip baked goods, wheat is hard to avoid.
 It can show up in odd places like:

 - Spelt -- a type of wheat that is sometimes falsely marketed as safe for people with wheat allergies